LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

    :return: :c:type:`SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNAdaptController_UpdateMRITol(SUNAdaptController C, sunrealtype H, sunrealtype tolfac, sunrealtype DSM, sunrealtype dsm)
+.. c:function:: SUNErrCode SUNAdaptController_UpdateMRIHTol(SUNAdaptController C, sunrealtype H, sunrealtype tolfac, sunrealtype DSM, sunrealtype dsm)

    Notifies a controller of type :c:enumerator:`SUN_ADAPTCONTROLLER_MRI_H_TOL` that a successful time step was taken with slow stepsize ``H`` and fast relative tolerance factor ``tolfac``, and that the